irfanykywz/irfanykywz.github.io/content/bank-prompt/images/logo-with-ribbon.md

 image:
 ---

-A dynamic [lightning download] app icon.
+A dynamic [audio separation] app icon.

-The core visual is a sharp,.
+The core visual is a sharp

- The background of the icon is a very dark navy blue or charcoal grey.
+The background of the icon is a very dark navy blue.

-Rendered in a glossy, high-tech 3d vector style within a rounded square.
+Rendered in a glossy, high-tech vector style within a rounded square.

-In the top right corner, a diagonal [dark] ribbon banner features the bold text 'YWZ' in [white].
+In the top right corner, a diagonal [dark] ribbon banner features the bold text ‘YWZ’ in [white].
 High-quality digital art, vector style.